Balkans campaign (World War II)

 The Balkans campaign of World War II began with the Italian invasion of Greece on 28 October 1940.
 In the early months of 1941, Italy's offensive had stalled and a Greek counter-offensive pushed into Albania.
 Germany sought to aid Italy by deploying troops to Romania and Bulgaria and attacking Greece from the east.
 Meanwhile, the British landed troops and aircraft to shore up Greek defences.
 A coup d'état in Yugoslavia on 27 March caused Adolf Hitler to order the conquest of that country.

-The invasion of Yugoslavia by Germany and Italy began on 6 April 1941, simultaneously with the new Battle of Greece; on 11 April, Hungary joined the invasion.
+The invasion of Yugoslavia by Germany and Italy began on 6 April 1941, simultaneously with the renewed invasion of Greece; on 11 April, Hungary joined the invasion of Yugoslavia.
 By 17 April the Yugoslavs had signed an armistice, and by 30 April all of mainland Greece was under German or Italian control.
 On 20 May Germany invaded Crete by air, and by 1 June all remaining Greek and British forces on the island had surrendered.
 Although it had not participated in the attacks in April, Bulgaria occupied parts of both Yugoslavia and Greece shortly thereafter for the remainder of the war in the Balkans.

 Background

 After World War I, with the complete collapse of the Ottoman Empire and the Austro-Hungarian Empire, the Albanians looked to the Kingdom of Italy for protection against its traditional enemies.
 In 1919, Albania's territorial integrity was confirmed at the Paris Peace Conference after United States President Woodrow Wilson opposed a plan by the European powers to divide Albania amongst its neighbors.
 However, after 1925, Italian dictator Benito Mussolini sought to dominate Albania.
 In 1928, Albania became a kingdom under Zog I, who was a clan chief and former Prime Minister.
 Zog failed to stave off Italian ascendancy in Albanian internal affairs.
-On 7 April 1939, Mussolini's troops occupied Albania, overthrew Zog, and annexed the country to the Italian Empire.
+On 7 April 1939, Italian troops invaded Albania, overthrew Zog, and annexed the country to the Italian Empire.

 Campaign

 Greco-Italian War

 The Italian invasion of Greece lasted from 28 October 1940 to 30 April 1941.
 Italian forces invaded Greece and made limited gains.
 But soon the Greeks counter-attacked and the Italians were driven back to the Albanian border.
+In this period the United Kingdom was supporting the Greeks with the Royal Air Force, but the arrival of British and Commonwealth ground troops in Greece was delayed due to operations in North Africa.
 The Italians spent much of the winter stabilizing a line which left them in control of only about two-thirds of Albania.
 A much anticipated Italian offensive in March 1941 resulted in few territorial gains.
 Germany, led by Adolf Hitler, intervened in April and invaded Greece after the successful invasion of Yugoslavia.
+Meanwhile the Italian 9th and 11th armies began to pursue the retreating Greek units back to the mainland.
+Although the Greek units fought the Italians as rearguards and delayed their advance as much as possible, on 23 April Greece officially surrendered both to Italy and Germany.